frianasoa/Ze-Notes/README.md

 Now works with Zotero 7 Beta.

-## Transition to version 0.4.* (Supporting Zotero 6 & 7 beta)
+## Description
+ZeNotes is a Zotero plugin that will help you manage and visualize your notes.
+It is helpfull if you intend to make a systematic review directly on your Zotero using notes and pdf annotations.
+This tool will help you organize your notes on Zotero.
+It will show you on a table what you have been writing.
+You can edit your notes right on the table or add new notes.
+On the latest versions, you can add translations of your notes using Google or DeepL.
+You can also apply a generative AI prompts (Bard and ChatGPT for the moment) to a cell, a row, or the entire table.
+These actions are also available right in the pdf reader of Zotero.

+## How to migrate your preferences to v0.4.* and later
 * After installing the plugin, restart Zotero (This will import your preferences from previous versions)
 * Select the collection you are working on
-* Head to ZeNotes -> Settings
+* Head to ZeNotes > Settings
 * In settings, scroll down to "Load and save"
 * Click on the dropdown and choose the preference you want to apply to the current collection
 	* Preferences from Zotero 6 are imported automatically and their names will start with Z6.
-"Z6 default" will be your last preference
+"Z6 default" will hold your last preference on Zotero 6.
 * Click "Import preferences" to apply the selected preference to the current collection

 ## Limitations & bugs for current version
-* Opening annotation does not open to the page with highlight, especially on Zotero 7.
+* "Show annotation" does not open the pdf at the page with highlight on Zotero 7.
-* If it is of concern for you, please download and install a previous version.
+* If it is of concern for you, please stay on Zotero 6 until it's resolved.

-## Description
-ZeNotes is a Zotero plugin that will help you manage and visualize your notes.
-It is helpfull if you intend to make a systematic review directly on your Zotero using notes.
-This tool will help you organize your notes on Zotero.
-It will show you on a table what you have been writing.
-You can edit your notes right on the table or add new notes.

 # Instructions
 ## Install